U.S.A. Based Manufacturer.

 1. Milk Collection and Pasteurization: Cow’s milk, containing 3.5% protein, 4% fat, and 4.6% lactose, is cooled and transported to cheese processing facilities.
 The milk is pasteurized to eliminate bacteria.

 2. Separation: Enzymes are added to separate the milk into curds (casein) and whey.
-The liquid whey is then sent to protein manufacturing plants.
+The liquid whey is then sent to whey protein manufacturing plants.

 3. Processing: The liquid whey undergoes various treatments, including filtration and drying, to produce whey protein concentrate (WPC), which typically contains about 90% protein.